 Refer to your live chat/support calls and emails and convert the key content into an informative video that customers can watch as many times as they want at their own convenience.

-You can directly record your screen and provide useful screenshots and use visual cues to literally guide users out of troubled waters.
+You can directly record your screen and provide useful screenshots and annotations to literally guide users out of troubled waters.
 This streamlines and personalizes the customer experience.
 The end goal is to 'demonstrate' the solution to your customers instead of simply 'telling' them about it.

 Pro tip: If you have plenty of content to make multiple ways, you can also create a dedicated YouTube channel as it is the most widely used platform for video marketing.

 4. Live chat video support